-Legal issues associated with serving as a professional consultant to a planned community ARC.
+Legal issues associated with serving as a professional consultant to a planned community ARB.

-This session follows a detailed review of sample planned community Covenants, Architectural Guidelines and Chapter 47F of the NC Statutes.
+This session follows a detailed review of sample planned community Covenants and Architectural Guidelines.
+Please consult your applicable community documents which will likely be different to some degree.